Central Industrial Security Force Act: Background

 India adopted the Soviet model of planned economy after the independence and Prime Minister Jawaharlal Nehru promoted an economic policy based on import substitution industrialisation.
 The second five-year plan (1956–60) and the Industrial Policy Resolution of 1956 emphasised the development of public sector undertakings (PSUs) to meet Nehru's national industrialisation policy.
 The Government of India emphasised heavily in developing industries and its concern for the industrial security persuaded it in 1961 to appoint a high-ranking police officer as the Security Advisor in the Department of Industry for advising the PSUs on security related matters.
-Findings of the Security Advisor outlined many defects in the security arrangements of the PSUs and recommendation was made to setup a "unified force" exclusively to provide security and protection to PSUs.
+Findings of the Security Advisor outlined many defects in the security arrangements of the PSUs and recommendation was made to set up a "unified force" exclusively to provide security and protection to PSUs.

 A major fire at Heavy Engineering Corporation (HEC) production plant in Ranchi on 29 January 1964 resulted in a large loss of property.
 This incident was followed by disturbances among the workers of the plant in the town.
 The local policemen that were responsible for guarding the industrial plant were diverted and deployed to apprehend the growing violence and maintain law and order in the town, which left the security of the plant compromised.
 These developments highlighted poor state of industrial security in the country and attracted national attention including of the Parliament.
 The Government of India acted upon the issue by appointing a judicial commission of inquiry headed by a retired justice of Allahabad High Court B. Mukherjee.
 The Mukherjee Commission found sabotage as a reason behind the fire at the HEC and reported inadequate security arrangements in industries at large.
 His report also recommended the creation of a central industrial security force under the Government of India.
 When the matter was discussed and the report was tabled at the Lok Sabha on 3 October 1964, the Union Minister of Industry and Steel Tribhuvan Narain Singh assured the house that the suggestion of Justice Mukherjee regarding setting up a central security agency for industrial security was under examination by the government.